Introduction

 The primary mission of a CEP is to create relevance at scale.
 In the past, achieving this level of personalization required a massive engineering team and a bloated budget.
 Today, modern platforms allow even lean e-commerce teams to deliver concierge-level service.
 The focus is no longer just on sending more messages, but on sending the right message to the right person at the moment it matters most.
 By installing Growave from the Shopify marketplace, merchants can begin building this unified infrastructure without the need for complex custom integrations.

-It is common to confuse a customer engagement platform with a Customer Relationship Management (CRM) system.
-While they often work side-by-side, they serve fundamentally different purposes in your growth strategy.
+It is common to confuse a customer engagement platform with other tools in the e-commerce stack, such as a Customer Relationship Management (CRM) system, a Customer Data Platform (CDP), or a Marketing Automation Platform (MAP).
+While they often work side-by-side, they serve fundamentally different purposes in customer engagement on ecommerce platforms.

 CRM: The System of Record